Forms and levels of material reception conditions

 • Libya

-• Persons staying in collective structures when granted a legal stay of more than 3 months, for example, the refugee, will be presented the choice between moving to an individual reception structure for 2 months or leaving the collective structure within 10 working days.
-In this case, they will receive meal vouchers for one month.[7]
+• Persons staying in collective structures when granted a legal stay of more than 3 months (for example, refugee status) have the choice between moving to an individual reception structure for 2 months (can be extended) or leaving the collective structure with support of a meal voucher with a value of €560 per adult and €240 per minor (one-time payment) (see End of the right to reception).

 The Court of Auditors (Rekenhof / Cour des comptes) conducted a financial and qualitative audit of the functioning of Fedasil in 2017.[13]
 It found that the average duration of stay in collective reception centres was too long and that refusals to transfer asylum seekers after 6 months not only has negative consequences to the well-being and psychological health of the individuals concerned but also for the management and personnel of centres, as it causes tensions and conflicts.
 The Court of Auditors also found that reception in collective centres is more expensive than individual accommodation, although many more individual accommodation places were empty at the time of the report.
 It recommended that the government consider other criteria such as cost-effectiveness and quality in prospective closures of reception places.
 To this end, and according to the Court of Auditors, Fedasil should continue its efforts in developing common quality norms and audit mechanisms, collect more data on duration of stay in the centres, duration of procedures, numbers of transfers, numbers of vulnerable persons and so forth.